 Best Overall Treatment for Hyperpigmentation

 Two of our experts named this overnight treatment as their top pick.
 “It has a blend of AHAs, BHAs, antioxidants, and peptides, so not only does it help tackle pigmentation through exfoliation, but it will also help with your skin texture and blemishes too,” said beauty influencer Evie, who goes by @sknperfect.
 Harley Street aesthetician Benisha Williams agreed, saying that even though it’s potent, it’s still suitable for sensitive skin, as “it doesn’t cause as much irritation and dryness as many other acid-type products on the market.”
 The key ingredient is the alpha-hydroxy acid known as mandelic acid, which Williams explained is “still suitable for those with darker skin tones and sensitive skin, as a large molecular size it’s less irritating than other AHAs.”
 This product offers both short- and long-term benefits, according to Evie: “It makes my skin look less congested, I seem to get less blemishes when I use it, and if I have them they heal super-quickly.
 This has brightened the overall look of my skin.”
 As Williams noted, that’s most likely due to “the addition of lactic and salicylic acid, which encourages exfoliation and helps to lift superficial blemishes.”
+[Editor’s note: this product is currently not in stock].

 Best Cleanser For Hyperpigmentation